alterNERDtive/EDDiscovery-wiki/Using-the-Speech-Synthesis-Settings-Menu.md

 More voices can be purchased online.
 Ivona voices which are commonly used since they are compatible with SAPI 5 interface and can be purchased from www.textaloud.com individually.
 Voices must be SAPI 5 compatible to be used with EDDiscovery.

-Beware of free sound packs - they come in .exe installers and who knows what else is being loaded.
+Beware free sound packs - they come in .exe installers and who knows what else is being loaded.